ItsMalma/craftgame/ROADMAP.md

 ### 0.0.0b

-* Menambahkan mob bob
+* Added mob: Bob
-    * Bergerak dan melompat secara random
+    * Moves and jumps around randomly
-    * Akan terspawn dengan jumlah 100 saat world terload
+    * 100 of them spawn when the world loads
-    * Tidak disimpan di `world.dat`
+    * Not saved in `world.dat`

 ### 0.0.0a